Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Physical-Connectivity-and-Interface-Status/README.md

 - **Administratively Down / Down** — Interface is disabled with `shutdown` command
 - **Down / Down (no cable)** — No physical connection detected (self-explanatory)
-- **Down / Down (with cable connected)** — Possible faulty cable, improperly seated connectors, incorrect cable type/pinout, or defective devices/interfaces
+- **Down / Down (with cable connected)** — Cable may be damaged, connectors improperly seated, wrong cable type or pinout, or the connected devices may be defective or misconfigured

 <p align="center">
   <table align="center">